SwelloLee/BookList/README.md

 ## About BookList

-This is a simple Laravel web application styled with Tailwindcss that displays a list of books and contains the basic CRUD functionality you'd expect from an application like this.
+This is a simple Laravel web application styled with Tailwindcss that displays a list of books and contains the basic CRUD functionalities you'd expect from an application like this.

 ## Features

 This iteration of the program comes with the ability to:

-- Search through the book records for an entry by title or author.
+- Search through the records for an entry by title or author.
 - Sort the results by book title or author.
 - Add a new record to the list of books.
 - Edit an existing record.